jacobunna/argcomb/docs/faq.rst

 between complex, mutable objects risks creating behaviour which is confusing to the caller.

-Nevertheless, if you have a compelling use case, feel free to raise a feature request.
+Nevertheless, if you have a compelling use case, feel free to `open an issue`_..

 Can't I achieve similar results using ``@typing.overload``?
 -----------------------------------------------------------